AhmetZamanis/KaggleStoreSales/ReportPart1.md

 preds_model1 = pd.Series(np.concatenate((pred1, pred2)), index = sales_decomp.index)
 ```

-Now, preds_model1 are the fitted values of model 1 on 2013-2016, and its
+Now, `preds_model1` are the fitted values of model 1 on 2013-2016, and
-predictions for 2017. sales_decomp are the fitted residuals for
+its predictions for 2017. `sales_decomp` are the fitted residuals for
 2013-2016 and the prediction residuals for 2017.
 We’ll fit model 2 on
-sales_decomp, and add preds_model1 to its predictions to achieve our
+`sales_decomp`, and add `preds_model1` to its predictions to achieve our
 final hybrid predictions.

-## Exploratory analysis 2 - Lags & covariates
+## Exploratory analysis 2: Lags & covariates

 Now we will explore the sales lags & covariate time series as possible
 predictors for our second model.